Skip to main content

 For more advanced AI features, consider specialized tools like Copy.ai for content creation, or Claude/ChatGPT with a more structured workflow for analysis and writing tasks.
 These tools cost $20-50 monthly.

-The Real Cost of AI Automation for Small Businesses
+What Is the Real Cost of AI Automation for Small Businesses?

 A realistic budget for a small business automating its core operations looks like this: